zaphosting/docs/docs/dedicated-windows-fs-22-epic.md

 Once you locate the server, click on it to connect.
 If prompted, enter the password, which will also be visible on the web interface.

-You have successfully installed Farming Simulator 22 (Epic Games version) on your Windows VPS.
+You have successfully installed Farming Simulator 22 (Epic Games version) on your Windows Dedicated Server.